 My affinity for smoked chicken wings is known far and wide– my most recent experiment involved brushing a mixture of apricot spreadable fruit and honey onto the wings when they were almost done cooking.
-The sweetness of the fruit and honey mixed with the spiciness of my original rub recipe* created an awesome combination that had me licking my fingers like no one was watching!
+The sweetness of the fruit and honey mixed with the spiciness of my original rub recipe (purchase recipe here) created an awesome combination that had me licking my fingers like no one was watching!

 Let's face it, chicken skin cooked in the smoker is never going to be crisp but it can have what we call, “good bite through”.
 A great way to make sure it's not rubbery but has decent bite through is to dry the skin in the fridge for several hours or even overnight.